batterystaples/openmailbox_downloader/README.md

 where _csrftoken_ and _sessionid_ are the two cookies you found earlier, mailbox is the folder you want to download from (usually 'INBOX') and lowerbound and upperbound are the lowest and highest number messages you want respectively.

 Note that you can only download a maximum of 500 messages each time you run this script.
-So, if you have more than 500 messages in a folder, you will have to run in multiple times, changing the upperbound and lowerbound values on each run.
+So, if you have more than 500 messages in a folder, you will have to run it multiple times, changing the upperbound and lowerbound values on each run.

 The saved emails will be in the folder emails_output_dir.